fabio-muramatsu/PPTSectionIndicator/README.md

 ![](https://github.com/fabio-muramatsu/PPTSectionIndicator/blob/master/doc/images/screenshot.png)

-**Read this document entirely before using the add-in**.
+**Read this document in its entirety before using the add-in**.
 This will help you understand how it works and prevent further problems.

 **Table of Contents**